Kaitlyn has a background in psychology and writes articles that teach you how to lean on your body, mind, heart, and on those around you.

 There are a few other things you can do to help you work through your feelings of bitterness and frustration.

-When we learn how to recognize, own, control, and take responsibility for our emotions, that’s when we can make firm steps to take control of your life at work and reach the level of career success you've always dreamed of.
+When we learn how to recognize, own, control, and take responsibility for our emotions, that’s when we can make firm steps to take control of our life at work and reach the level of career success we've always dreamed of.

 © 2018 KV Lo